iveneris-sys/veneris-tswd-portfolio/final-project-part-two.md

 # User research

 ## Target audience

-> Include your approach to identifying representative individuals, and who you hope to reach with your story.
-Since the story I want to detail is universally applicable, I want to venture out of the university sphere to get feedback on what's working with my storyboard and visualizations, and what's falling short.
+Since the story I want to detail is applicable to a larger set of people other than graduate students, I want to venture out of the university sphere to get feedback on what's working with my storyboard and visualizations, and what's falling short.
+I also think that I can be in an echo-chamber with my classmates, or that my friends could overlook things that I should change, so I wanted to ask a variety of people.

 ### Goal
 Since I want to tell a story about energy generation and consumption moving away from fossil fuels to cleaner energy like wind and solar, I want my message to be clearly understood by the audience that otherwise does not have a background in climate change or energy systems.
 My visualizations should not be complex: they should be clear-cut depictions of the changes in the energy mix with little room for interpretation.
 My presentation on shortform should not be distracting with unnecesary images or gifs clouding the simple, effective data visualizations.
 My interviews with users aim to identify points of confusion, points of interest in the data visualizations, and opportunities for design improvement, especially around the narrative structure.
 Insights from the interviews will  inform the design direction for the third part of this project.